nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Clearing debts: `cleardebts`

-Clears all of a debtor's debts from PayMeLah according to his index number when listed.
+Clears all of a debtor's debts from PayMeLah such that he has no debts(paid and unpaid) left.

 Format: `cleardebts <person index>`